textext/textext/docs/source/install/macos.rst

     brew cask install python@2 --with-tcl-tk

+..
+(Two labels to catch links from failed requirement check!)
+.. _macos-install-gui-library:
 .. _macos-install-pygtk2:

 Install PyGTK2 (recommended)
 ----------------------------

 Compared to the Tkinter interface the PyGTK interface will offer a lot more functionality.
 Hence, install the following packages.